 Upon the foundation and the expansion of the Roman colony of Berytus starting the 1st Century AD, the initial water supply couldn’t satisfy the needs of the ever growing city.
-Consequently, the colony had to look for water supply outside the city walls.
+Thus, the colony had to look for water supply outside the city walls.

-Daychoune village, located approx 4km east of Beirut, would become the main site that provides drinking, bathing and irrigation water for Beirut’s residents over centuries to come.
+Consequently, Daychounieh would become the main site that provides drinking, bathing and irrigation water for Beirut’s residents over centuries to come.